Radiotherapy uses high energy x-rays to kill cancer cells. It aims to shrink the cancer, relieve symptoms, and help you feel more comfortable.

 Why you might have radiotherapy

-If you had radiotherapy to your abdomen when you were first treated, more radiotherapy to this area may not be an option for you.
+If you had radiotherapy to your tummy area (abdomen) when you were first treated, more radiotherapy to this area may not be an option for you.
 But you can have radiotherapy to another part of your body (such as the lung) if your cancer has spread.

-You may just have one radiotherapy session or you might have a few.
+You may just have one radiotherapy session or you might have several sessions, usually on different days over several weeks.
 Your doctor will decide and discuss with you how many sessions you need.

 Your planning appointment may take from 15 minutes up to a couple of hours.